 Applications for Senior and Chief Residents for 18/19 have re-opened in order to fill limited number of vacancies.
 Please read the details below before completing the application:

 If you have any inquiries about this application or wish to discuss the role further, please email Liz Billington at email@example.com

 Student wardens in A2Dominion residences

 A2Dominion Housing Group manages two residences in partnership with the University of Bristol.
 Deans Court in the City Centre and Woodland Court on Belgrave Road, close to the University campus.
 A2Dominion student wardens form an integral part of the service provided to students by A2Dominion and work closely with the on-site staff team.

 In return student wardens receive a 50% rent reduction plus full training and support from A2Dominion in carrying out their duties.
-Further information and details of how to apply for current vacancies can be found on the A2Dominion website.
+Further information and details of how to apply for vacancies for the 18/19 academic year can be found on the A2Dominion website.